-APPL APPLICANT:

-Crite Criteria that are not scored
+Criteria that are not scored

-Minir Minimum criteria for eligibility:
+Minimum criteria for eligibility:

-In ord der to be eligible for the IC scholarship, the applicant should have "yes" response for the following items.
+In order to be eligible for the IC scholarship, the applicant should have "yes" responses for the following items.

 Yes No

 Applicant is a current member of NARST

 Applicant resides outside of the US

-Applicant is either a current graduate student or an early career faculty member of researcher (within the 6 years of completion of Ph.D.).
+Applicant is either a current graduate student or an early career faculty member of researcher (within the 10 years of completion of Ph.D.).

 Applicant provides evidence of participating in the Annual Conference (e.g., presenting a paper, chairing a committee, or serving on the Board, etc.)

-Applicants country income level (Refer to Appendix A) Applicant's country of residence:
+Applicant's country income level (Refer to Appendix A) $\mbox{\bf Applicant's}$ $\mbox{\bf country}$ of residence:

-Inc ncome level of applicant's country:
+Income level of applicant's country:

-Low income (Less than \$995 per capita/per year)

-Low ver middle income (Between \$ 996-3 945 per capita/per year)

-Upper middle income (Between \$ 3946-12,195 per capita/per year)

-Higher income (More than \$12,195 per capita/per year)

-C rite ria that is scored
+Lower middle income (Between \$ 1,026-3995 per capita/per year Lower middle income (Between \$ 1,026-3995 per capita/per year Upper middle income (Between \$ 3996-12,735 per capita/per year ar) T 1111 1 /D # 1 00 / 000F 1 / r) Low income (Less than \$1,025 per capita/per year)

-SUMMARY TABLE
+Criteria that are scored - SUMMARY TABLE

-EVALUATION CATEGORY POINTS SCORES
+EVALUATION CATEGORY POINTS SCORE

 (MAX 3)

-1 Nature of Participation at Conference
+1 Nature of Participation at Conference 3

-2 Benefits expected by attending
+2 Tractice of 1 articipation at connecence 5

+Expected benefits for attending conference 3

-3 Contribution or Potential
+3 Contribution or Potential Contribution to Field (see 3

-Contribution to Field (see CV)
+CV)

 TOTAL

--
+RUBRIC 1 point for each following criterion (updated December 2021)

-Criteria 1: NATURE OF PARTICIPATION ATANNUAL CONFERENCE
+Criterion 1: NATURE OF PARTICIPATION AT ANNUAL CONFERENCE

-- Description of participation included all required information requires title of presentation, seminar, or role/position in service to NARST (1 point) - Description of participation provides a strong (2 pts), fair (1 pt), or weak (0pts) argument as to why their attendance at the conference is necessary.
+- Description of participation included all required information requires title of presentation, seminar, or role/position in service to NARST (1 point) - Description of participation provides a strong (2 pts.), fair (1 pt.), or weak (0pts) argument as to why their attendance at the conference is necessary.

-Criteria 2: BENEFITS EXPECTED BY ATTENDING
+Criterion 2: BENEFITS EXPECTED BY ATTENDING

-- Applicant describes how attending will benefit their own line of research and/or teaching.
+- Applicant describes how attending the conference will benefit their own line of research and/or teaching.
 (1 point) - Applicant describes how attending will benefit the goals of improving science education in their country of residence.
 (1 point) - Applicant describes how their attendance may help with NARST's overall goal of expanding as an international leader for promoting quality science learning and teaching globally.
 (1 point)

-Criteria 3: SCHOLARLY CONTRIBUTIONS OR POTENTIAL CONTRIBUTIONS TO THE FIELD OF SCIENCE EDUCATION (refer to CV)
+Criterion 3: SCHOLARLY CONTRIBUTIONS OR POTENTIAL CONTRIBUTIONS TO THE FIELD OF SCIENCE EDUCATION (refer to CV)

 - Applicant's CV demonstrates a strong record of scholarly research or activity through multiple publications, grants, and/or presentations at conferences.
-(3 points) - NOTE for assessors: Keep in mind that for graduate students a "strong record" may be shown more through collaborative work with advisors and conference presentations than actual publications and grants. - Applicant's CV demonstrates a good record in mainly one of following scholarly activities: publications, grants, and/or presentations at conferences.
+(3 points) NOTE for assessors: Keep in mind that for graduate students a "strong record" may be shown more through collaborative work with advisors and conference presentations than actual publications and grants. - Applicant's CV demonstrates a good record in mainly one of following scholarly activities: publications, grants, and/or presentations at conferences.
 (2 points) - Applicant's CV demonstrates very limited record of any scholarly activities, such as: publications, grants, and/or presentations at conferences.
 (1 point) - Applicant's CV did not include any scholarly activities listed.
 (0 points)